acquia/blt/readme/frontend.md

 Like Composer dependencies, your frontend dependencies and compiled frontend assets should not be directly committed to the project repository.
 Instead, they should be built during the creation of a production-ready artifact.

 BLT does not directly manage any of your front end dependencies or assets, but it does create opportunities for you to hook into the build process with your own custom frontend commands.
-Additionally, BLT ships with [Cog](https://github.com/acquia-pso/cog), base a theme that provides front end dependencies and front and build tasks compatible with BLT.
+Additionally, BLT ships with [Cog](https://github.com/acquia-pso/cog), a base theme that provides front end dependencies and front end build tasks compatible with BLT.

 ##  Available target hooks